nilearn/nilearn/doc/changes/latest.rst

   them to int32 when possible (ie when it would not result in an overflow).
   Moreover, any atlas fetcher that returned int64 images now produces images containing smaller ints. (:gh:`3227` by `Jerome Dockes`_)
+- Refactors fmriprep confound loading such that that the parsing of the relavant image file and the loading of the confounds are done in separate steps.